-As a result of our audit we advise that there are no material deficiencies in the accounting records or financial reports that have come to our attention during the conduct of the audit and that Gunnedah Shire Council's accounting records have been kept in accordance with the requirements of the Local Government Act, 1993 and regulations
+We advise that there are no material deficiencies in the accounting records or financial reports that have come to our attention during the conduct of the audit and that Gunnedah Shire Council's accounting records have been kept in accordance with the requirements of both the Act and the Local Government Code of Accounting Practice and Financial Reporting.

-Reporting to Management
+6. Reporting to Management

-A management letter highlighting matters arising from our audit covering internal controls and other accounting matters will be prepared and issued where it is considered necessary or appropriate.
-Should a letter be issued, any matters raised are not of a nature that is significant in arriving at our audit opinion.
+A management letter highlighting matters arising from our audit will be prepared and issued where it is considered necessary or appropriate.
+Matters raised in said letter are not of a nature that is significant towards the formation of our audit opinion.

-The books of accounts and records inspected by us have been kept in an accurate and conscientious manner.
+The Council's accounts and records inspected by us have been kept in an accurate and conscientious manner.
 We thank the General Manager, Finance Manager and their staff for the co-operation and courtesy extended to us during the course of our audit.